vahidseydi/React_webpack_start/README.md

 #### we need to config webpack and for this reaaon webpack.config.js is created:

-    - **context**: where are we? __dirname (points to project folder)
+- **context**: where are we? $\_\_dirname$ (points to project folder)

 - **entry**: which file is the main one? src/index.js

 - **output**: where are we goinf to bundle? the folder 'build' in the file bundle.js

 - **devServer**: development environment with Webpack and should ONLY be used for development.

 - **module**: In this section, the property rule specifies which file extensions should be loaded with which file loaders

   - to load js family files we use **babel-loader** (it needs configuring the property of preset that we do in the .**babelrc** file)

     - to load css we use css-loader and style-loader

-    - __plugins__: HtmlWebpackPlugin is uded to  simplifies the creation of HTML files to serve the webpack bundles
+- **plugins**: HtmlWebpackPlugin is uded to simplifies the creation of HTML files to serve the webpack bundles

 #### other adjusments:

 - some fonts are brought from google fonts(inter)

 - we added App.css to define some styles